miladrahimi/php-jwt/README.md

 // Extend the DefaultValidator
 $validator = new DefaultValidator();

-// The presence of the 'is-admin' claim is mandatory for successful validation.
-If absent, the validation will fail.
+// The 'is-admin' claim is required, without it or a mismatched rule, validation fails.
-// Additionally, if the rule does not match the corresponding value, the validation will also fail.
 $validator->addRequiredRule('is-admin', new EqualsTo(true));

-// The 'exp' claim is optional, and the rule will be applicable only if it is present.
+// The 'exp' claim is optional, and the rule will be applicable if it is present.
 $validator->addOptionalRule('exp', new NewerThan(time()), false);

 // Parse the token